May 18, 2023

 If you want to use another name to conduct business, you'll need to get a DBA (or "assumed name" in New York).
 This can give your business additional flexibility, especially for marketing campaigns.

 The state requires all companies, including LLCs, to register their assumed names before they can use them in their business activities.
-You'll have to file a Certificate of Assumed Name with the Secretary of State and pay the $25 filing fee.
+You'll have to file a Certificate of Assumed Name with the New York Secretary of State and pay the $25 filing fee.

 Just note that your DBA/assumed name, like an LLC name, must be available before registering.
 You can use the same database to check if it's already taken by another business.